SamerElhamdo/x-twitter-mcp-server/README.md

 - **Description**: Get detailed information about a specific tweet.
 - **Claude Desktop Example**:
   ```
-  Get details for tweet ID 123456789012345678.
+  Get details for tweet ID 123456789012345678 using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
-  Claude will return the tweet’s details, including ID, text, creation date, and author ID.
+  Claude will return the tweet's details, including ID, text, creation date, and author ID.

 #### `create_poll_tweet`
 - **Description**: Create a tweet with a poll.
 - **Claude Desktop Example**:
   ```
-  Create a poll tweet with the question "What's your favorite color?" and options "Red", "Blue", "Green" for 60 minutes.
+  Create a poll tweet with the question "What's your favorite color?" and options "Red", "Blue", "Green" for 60 minutes using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will create the poll tweet and return the tweet details.